Celliwig/Z80Mon/README.md

 A generic Z80 monitor developed as a replacement for the Amstrad NC100 ROM with the goal being, among others, to be able run CP/M.

 ## Introduction
-Growing up my first computing experiences was on a Sinclair Spectrum 48K.
+Growing up my first computing experience was on a Sinclair Spectrum 48K.
 I have fond memories of sitting in front of the machine typing in strange alphanumerics (hex machine code) from a magazine (YS) to produce a program that could be saved off, and hopefully run (it had a parity byte for each line, but that didn't always save you from a mistake ;) ).
 Fast forward several decades, a Comp.
 Sci. degree, and many years spent as a programmer, I have'd a hankering to revisit my technological roots.
 While I've no wish to restart the schoolyard wars of which computer (and by association which CPU) is best, I've found over the years that the Z80 is pretty sensible, at least compartively, to it's contemporaries.
 Comparing Z80 assembler with 8080 assembler, which are machine code compatible (8080->Z80, not the other way round necessarily), the Z80 I find is more readable.
 While I still have my old machine, I wanted to experiment with something a little more portable and not reliant on external equipment (monitor and PSU).
 There are several projects available to those that wish to relive the 8 bit age, ranging from quite basic single board computers to rack systems having potentially every possible interface available.
 For this first foray into the past I wanted to keep the expenditure as low as possible, at least in monetary terms if not time.
 So looking around on Ebay it was apparent that the cheapest available option was the Amstrad NC100 (approx. £15 with postage), note that while their are excellent SBC PCBs available which will cost you less than a NC100 you also have to factor in sourcing additional parts.
 One reason the NC100 was so cheap was that it was listed as 'spares/repair' as it wouldn't power on.
 A little research revealed that the device is a little weird in that it's barrel power connector is centre negative, while most PSUs are center positive.
 If you were to connect one of these PSUs, there's no diode protection/rectification and it'd almost certainly do a lot of damage (possibly terminal)  to the machine.
 There is however a fuse in the power circuitry which blows before there's a chance to do critical damage, but it is also inline with the battery feed so the device will appear dead to the world.
 Thankfully having received my machine, a quick inspection reveal that said fuse had indeed blown, so one wire link later and it's back up and running :).
 Let the fun begin. :grin:

 ## Amstrad NC100
 One of the reasons why I selected the NC100 is that it's hardware is quiet well known [1].
 While it was developed as a tool for people on the move who were expected to be complete computer novices, it has been taken up (and apart) by people with a passion for machines.
 So what do you get?